edmundjohnson/nd-build-it-bigger/README.md

 * Make the free app variant display interstitial ads between the main activity and the joke-displaying activity.
 * Have the app display a loading indicator while the joke is being fetched from the server.
 * Write a Gradle task that starts the GCE dev server, runs all the Android tests, and shuts down the dev server.

+## License

+The license for this repository can be viewed in [LICENSE](https://github.com/edmundjohnson/nd-build-it-bigger/blob/master/LICENSE)